magnusgp/FakeNewsDetection/reports/README.md

 > Answer:
 >

-We used the compute engine to try to run our training scripts.
+We used the Compute Engine to try to run our training scripts.
 We used cpu-instances using our custom container image and pytorch pre-installed of the type ‘n1-standard-1’ and the CPU platform ‘Intel Haswell’.
 Unfortunately we lost our access to the project where we would run our training script after the 50 dollars was used.
-We did not train the models on the compute engine, but we know that it's possible.
+We did not train the models on the Compute Engine, but we know that it's possible.
 Instead we found a solution in letting the models run locally and then build a docker image from the local machine.
 We also tried to directly pull the repository from git inside a VM instance and run it from there, but it did not yield any results.

 ### Question 19